tendermint/tendermint/docs/architecture/adr-062-p2p-architecture.md

 7. Consider rewriting and/or cleaning up reactors and other P2P-related code to make better use of the new abstractions.

 A note on backwards-compatibility: the current MConn protocol takes whole messages expressed as byte slices and splits them up into `PacketMsg` messages, where the final packet of a message has `PacketMsg.EOF` set.
 In order to maintain wire-compatibility with this protocol, the MConn transport needs to be aware of message boundaries, even though it does not care what the messages actually are.
 One way to handle this is to break abstraction boundaries and have the transport decode the input's length-prefixed message framing and use this to determine message boundaries.
 Then at some point in the future when we can break protocol compatibility we either remove the MConn protocol completely or drop the `PacketMsg.EOF` field and rely on the length-prefix framing.

+Similarly, implementing channel handshakes with the current MConn protocol would require doing an initial connection handshake as today and use that information to "fake" the local channel handshake without it hitting the wire.

 ## Status